AlexanderHauser/alexanderhauser.github.io/about.md

 permalink: /about/
 ---

-Research assistent in the <a href="http://drug.ku.dk/research/biostructural_research/g_protein_coupled_receptors">Gloriamgroup</a> at the University of Copenhagen in the Department
+Research assistent in the <a href="http://drug.ku.dk/research/biostructural_research/g_protein_coupled_receptors">Gloriamgroup</a> at the University of Copenhagen in the Department of Drug Design and Pharmacology

 <!-- ### Contact me